StephD03/StephD03/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on personal projects
-- 🌱 I’m currently improving my skills on Git, Sphinx and rST.
+- 🌱 I’m improving my skills on Git, Static site generators and rST.
 - 👯 I’m looking to collaborate on more open-sources communities
-- 🤔 I’m looking for help with ...

     - ⚡ Active goal: ...
     - ⚡ Not so active but still a goal:

 ## My Open-source engagement
 - Google Season of Docs 2020